-You may have to make a considerable change in your diet to reduce the risk of cardiac diseases and risk factors they accompany.
-Including heart-healthy foods in your diet is something every one of us should do to improve their longevity and the quality of life.
+You may have to make a considerable change in your diet to reduce the risk of cardiac diseases and the risk factors they accompany.
+Including heart-healthy foods in your diet is something every one of us should do to improve our longevity and quality of life.

 A variety of food types can help your heart perform better, but that is not enough if you don’t limit junk foods and processed foods that contain a high amount of preservatives.